noam87/noamswebsite/content/q/john_stuart_mill.md

 To teach our students otherwise is to rob them of the intellectual tooling they need to defend their own liberties.
-It's embarrassing to watch YouTube videos of Ben Shapiro and Milo Yiannopoulos talk circles around stammering, babbling humanities majors who can scarcely string together a proper question, let alone a cogent defense of their own position -- having clearly never been properly exposed to an opposite view.
+It's embarrassing to watch YouTube videos of Ben Shapiro and Milo Yiannopoulos talk circles around stammering, babbling university students who can scarcely string together pertinent questions, let alone a cogent defense of their own position -- having clearly never been properly exposed to an opposite view.

-Compare today's dogmatic performances from progressive moralists with [this old clip](https://youtu.be/9DvmLMUfGss) of Noam Chomsky practically mopping the floor with William Buckley, to see the difference between ideologues who've been taught chanting "This is what white supremacy looks like" serves any purpose other than masturbatory, the value of an intellectual clarity that's earned only honest exploratory analysis.
+Compare today's dogmatic, rhetoric-laden performances from progressive moralists with [this old clip](https://youtu.be/9DvmLMUfGss) of Noam Chomsky<sup>1</sup> deftly standing his ground against every rhetorical trick and "gotcha" William Buckley throws at him.
+Aren't we all better off that he didn't sit in his chair for the duration of the program chanting "This is what white supremacy looks like"?

-(Chomsky's commitment to this principle is best exemplified in [his defense of a Holocaust denier](https://en.wikipedia.org/wiki/Faurisson_affair) in the late 70's.)

-So vital is exposure to dissent to our understanding, that Mill goes on step further, and recommends that, if a dissenting view is not available, one should try to formulate it:
+So vital is exposure to dissent to our understanding, that Mill goes one step further, and recommends that whenever a dissenting opinion is not available, we should invent it:

 > So essential is this discipline to a real understanding of moral and human
 > subjects, that if opponents of all important truths do not exist, it is